 - Connective tissue diseases such as Marfan’s disease or Williams-Campbell syndrome

 - The presence of tumors or other foreign bodies in the lungs

 Bronchiectasis can trigger severe scarring and inflammation in the lungs, which in turn causes mucus to develop.
 Mucus can obstruct the airways and make a person more prone to infection.
 Researchers have spent many years studying ways to interrupt this cycle of inflammation, mucus production and obstruction.
-Stem cell therapy is one alternative treatment that – unlike most other therapies for bronchiectasis – has the potential to slow the progression of the disease.
-Stem cell treatment may also be able to help alleviate many of the symptoms that bronchiectasis causes, such as chest pain and difficulty breathing.
-Many of the individuals who have turned to the Lung Institute for stem cell treatment have experienced an improvement in their quality of life.
+Cellular therapy is one alternative treatment that – unlike most other therapies for bronchiectasis – has the potential to slow the progression of the disease.
+Cellular therapy may also be able to help alleviate many of the symptoms that bronchiectasis causes, such as chest pain and difficulty breathing.
+Many of the individuals who have turned to the Lung Health Institute for cellular therapy have experienced an improvement in their quality of life.

-If you’re seeking treatment for bronchiectasis, contact the Lung Institute at (800) 729-3065 to learn more about stem cell therapy.
+If you’re seeking treatment for bronchiectasis, contact the Lung Health Institute at 888-745-6697 to learn more about cellular therapy.
 We understand that bronchiectasis often causes a number of inconvenient symptoms, but our caring team is here to help you find relief.